undecaf/typo3-in-a-box/README.md

 __Container name(s):__ the name of the TYPO3 container defaults to `typo3`.
 Option `-n` and host environment variable `T3_NAME` let you specify a different name.
-The database container name is derived from the TYPO3 container name by appending `-db`.

 __TYPO3:__
 by default, the latest image built for the most recent TYPO3 version is pulled